UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >
 >(Your results may differ / Be more dramatic as i'm running a highly modified linux kernel & OS tuned for gaming.)

+# Universal Game Variables:
+ DX12 in games that "don't support it"

+Unity: -force-d3d12

+Unreal Engine 4: -dx12

+(Note: Sadly this can't be done to turn games into native Vulkan as game developers would have to include the processed Vulkan shaders in the DirectX build.)

 # More performance outside of Proton:
 > **Important Note**: This section might be broken off into it's own repository, With much more information.
 (Or deleted)